-The next step is choosing which columns, in the table, will be effected by the query string.
+The next step is choosing which columns, in the table, will be affected by the query string.
 You can set an alias name for the tables or the columns.
+Use the GROUP BY clause to produce summary data within a group.
 And you can also set the table and column order.

-To create an SQL query string using QBE:

-1. Select Option from the menu bar.
+- To create an SQL query string using QBE: - 1.
+Select Option from the menu bar.
 A drop down list appears.